Robgea/Girl-Genius-scraper/README.md

 ## Future Plans

 I'll probably update this periodically to account for volume changes, but those updates may take some time.
 No guarantees though.

+2-15-2020 UPDATE: An error cropped up for me once when it seems the 'Next Comic' link wasn't working properly.
+As a result the numbering system went out of sync for me.
+I'm hoping to test and tweak this to fix the error if I can catch it on the website in the future.